IRL2/nanover-server-py/paper/paper.md

 # Summary

 (New version (post-meeting #3))
 NanoVer Server is a Python package that facilitates real-time multi-user interactive molecular dynamics (iMD) simulations.
-It is part of the NanoVer software ecosystem, built on a server-client architecture that allows multiple clients to connect and interact with a real-time molecular simulation.
-NanoVer Server interfaces with standard molecular dynamics packages to provide a familiar Python and Jupyter based workflow for running iMD simulations and serving them to local and remote clients over the network.
+It is part of the NanoVer software ecosystem, interfacing with standard molecular dynamics packages to provide familiar Python and Jupyter based workflows for running iMD simulations and serving them to local and remote clients over the network.
 This forms the base of NanoVer's primary application: the exploration of molecular systems using interactive molecular dynamics in virtual reality (iMD-VR), which can be achieved by connecting a dedicated VR client from the NanoVer iMD-VR package.

 <!---
 - Express succinctly difference between Python and VR clients